Bitbucket Cloud integration

 For more information on configuring your build with Bitbucket Pipelines, see the Configure bitbucket-pipelines.yml documentation provided by Atlassian.

-Setting up your OAuth consumer
+Setting your OAuth consumer settings

-SonarQube uses a dedicated OAuth consumer to decorate pull requests.
-You need to create the OAuth consumer in your Bitbucket Cloud workspace settings and specify the following:
+Create or update your OAuth consumer in your Bitbucket Cloud workspace settings and specify the following:

 - Name: The name of your OAuth consumer.

-Setting your global ALM Integration settings
+Setting your authentication settings in SonarQube

 © 2008-2023, SonarSource S.A, Switzerland.
 Except where otherwise noted, content in this space is licensed under a Creative Commons Attribution-NonCommercial 3.0 United States License.
 SONARQUBE is a trademark of SonarSource SA.
 All other trademarks and copyrights are the property of their respective owners.